コンテンツにスキップ

 I moved here seven years ago, and the following year I started a Kyogen class at the community center run by the neighborhood association.

-When my child was born, I made my first visit to the local shrine to connect with the chief priest, and when I immediately said, "I'd like to offer a kyogen performance at this Kagura hall," he readily agreed.
-The chief priest introduced me to members of the support group at a "kyogen performance in a Japanese-style room" that I hosted, and the support group was also eager to have a kyogen performance at the shrine.
-I feel that it was a strange fate that various events came together at the same time.
+When my child was born, I made my first pilgrimage to the local shrine and connected with the chief priest.
+I immediately told him, "I'd like to perform a Kyogen performance at this Kagura hall," and he readily agreed.
+The chief priest also brought and connected me with members of the support group to a "Kyogen performance in a tatami room" that I organized, and the support group members were also eager to perform Kyogen at the shrine.
+I feel that it's a strange fate that various events have come together at the same time.

 This year marks the sixth time the event has been held.
 The students all worked together to make the pine curtain that hangs behind the stage, the stage set modeled after a Noh theater, and the programs that were distributed to the audience.
 The audience seats were covered in traditional straw mats.
 The performance began in an indescribably faint atmosphere, as if announcing the end of summer.